Stellarium/stellarium/util/scenery3d/README.txt

-The scripts in this folder may be useful for those who want to organize sustainable translation process of the landscape description translation.
+The scripts in this folder may be useful for those who want to organize sustainable translation process of the 3D sceneries description translation.

 Prerequisites: